-The practical assessment marks for Short and Full Course candidates will be internally marked throughout the course and externally moderated in March.
-Students sitting the full course qualification will not be externally examined in Year 10.
-The list of individual and team activities can be found at: https://qualifications.pearson.com/en/qualifications/edexcel-gcses/physical-education-2016.
+The practical assessment marks will be internally marked throughout the course and externally moderated in March of Year 11.
+The list of individual and team activities can be found at: https:// qualifications.pearson.com/en/qualifications/edexcel-gcses/physical-education-2016.